Christina-hshi/psirc-analysis/README.md

         readPerTrans.num  #Number of reads sequenced from each transcript. sample_01_1.fasta #Paired-end read file #1
         sample_01_2.fasta #Paired-end read file #2
 ```

 ## Contact
-For questions related to running the scripts, please raise an issue
+For questions related to running the scripts, please raise issues in this GitHub repository.